 At key moments in Hive, windows, mason jars and a picture frame are all broken.
 Marking significant flashpoints in a simmering narrative, these incidents propel the film towards its smashing of an overbearing glass ceiling.
 First-time writer-director Blerta Basholli’s feature is an expertly crafted, compassionate testament to the perseverance and defiance of its courageous female collective.

-More than deserving of its World Cinema Grand Jury Prize win in Sundance’s annual awards, Hive is based on a true story.
+More than deserving of its World Cinema Grand Jury Prize win at Sundance, Hive is based on a true story.
 Led by Yllka Gashi’s captivating performance as Fahrije Hoti, the film takes place in Krusha e Madhe, the site of one of the largest massacres of the Kosovo war.
 Seven years have passed, but Fahrije, whose husband is one of many thousands of ‘missing men’, is still searching for answers.
 Dropped into the film without any establishing shot, a long take follows her as she looks through body bags at a UN/Red Cross aid station after more bodies are discovered.

 Taking to her task with revulsion, but clearly not for the first time, Fahrije is ushered away.
 Her face numbed into a permanent frown, she is lifeless but still managing to put one foot in front of the other; the weight of not knowing, of continuing to provide for her children, of caring for her wheelchair-bound father-in-law (Cun Lajci) are almost unbearable.
 But Fahrije persists.
 Tending to her husband’s beloved beehives, the low hum of their inhabitants comes to represent the sound of her memories of him, a connection hanging by the finest of threads.